2021 Iowa Hawkeyes football team

 The 2021 Iowa Hawkeyes football team represented the University of Iowa during the 2021 NCAA Division I FBS football season.
 The Hawkeyes played their home games at Kinnick Stadium in Iowa City, Iowa, and competed in the West Division of the Big Ten Conference.
 They were led by 23rd-year head coach Kirk Ferentz.

 With a victory over rival Nebraska on November 26 coupled with a Wisconsin loss to Minnesota the following day, Iowa won its first Big Ten West title since 2015.
-They competed in the Big Ten Championship Game against East Division co-champion Michigan, where they lost by a 39 point margin.
+They competed in the Big Ten Championship Game against East Division co-champion Michigan, where they lost by a 39-point margin.
 Iowa capped the 2021 season with a frustrating 20–17 loss to No. 22 Kentucky in the Citrus Bowl.
 The Hawkeyes finished with a record of 10–4 (7–2 B1G), the seventh season with 10+ wins in the Ferentz era.

 Junior center Tyler Linderbaum was named Big Ten Offensive Lineman of the Year, unanimous First-team All-American, and was awarded the Rimington Trophy.
 He later became the 11th Iowa player of the Ferentz era taken in the first round of the NFL Draft.

-Previous season

-After scheduled games against Northern Iowa, Iowa State, and Northern Illinois were canceled due to the Big Ten Conference's decision to play a conference-only schedule, the 2020 Hawkeyes team finished with a 6–2 record to finish in second place in the West Division.
-They received an invitation to the Music City Bowl with a matchup with Missouri, but the game was cancelled due to a COVID-19 outbreak within the Tigers' football program.